 If you have someone who’s allergic to smoke — or if you’re allergic yourself — smudging is definitely a no-no.

-This one’s my favorite because it’s quick, easy, and the preparation itself is relaxing to begin with.
+This one’s my favorite because it’s quick and easy, and the preparation itself is relaxing to begin with.

 All you need to do is mix up some lavender and thyme (fresh or dried is up to you) with some salt and hot water.
 Stir them in a bowl.
 You can do this slowly and mindfully, taking in the scent of the herbs as you gently stir them with your hands before adding the hot water.